Msmith917/Raspberry_Clock/README.md

 # Raspberry_Clock
-> Private repository dedicated to my raspberry pi smart clock project.
+> Private repository dedicated to my raspberry pi clock project.
-> This project will be to create a smart clock for my room
+> This project will be to create a clock with built in functions for my room

 ### Functions (should include but not limited to):
   ##### - Reading indoor and outdoor temperature and humidity